At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 I felt something was missing.
 The emphasis on the Bible was there, but the worship experience I had enjoyed as an Anglican was missing.
 Why couldn't I have both?

 After eighteen years in the Japanese Evangelical Christian community, my spiritual life seemed to dry up.
-I went to church on Sundays out of a sense of obligation, and my personal devotional life was reduced to the bare minimum of short daily Bible and prayer time.
+I went to church on Sundays out of a sense of obligation, and my personal devotional life was reduced to the bare minimum of short daily Bible and prayer time lasting only a few minutes.

 Jolted by a Buddhist wake